10 Wanaka Must-Dos

 Location: Wanaka Airport.

 9. Get puzzled at Puzzling World

 Another unique attraction with a hint of the bizarre is Puzzling World!
 As the perfect indoor activity for those times when the weather isn’t playing ball, Puzzling World has to grace this must do in Wanaka list somewhere!
 See some weird illusions, holograms, brain teasers and try to complete The Great Maze!

 10. Kayak or SUP on Lake Wanaka

 Spending time in Wanaka without heading out on Lake Wanaka would be a crime!
-One of the fun ways to get out on the lake is by kayaking or stand-up paddle boarding (a favourite Kiwi pastime).
-Kayaking is the best choice for long trips out on the lake, while paddle boarding is best done to explore the bays closer to the Wanaka waterfront.
+One of the fun ways to get out on the lake is by kayaking or stand-up paddleboarding (a favourite Kiwi pastime).
+Kayaking is the best choice for long trips out on the lake, while paddleboarding is best done to explore the bays close to the Wanaka waterfront.

 If you liked this article, you might also like…

 Most Popular Videos